in-the-keyhole/khs-trouble-maker-client/README.md

 		}
 	}

 Then you will need to register the action as a parameter for the trouble servlet when defining it in the web.xml.
-The example below shows how a custom load action is registered.
+The example below shows how a custom load action is registered:

     ...
 	<servlet>